i1red/cpp-file-analyzer/README.md

-Searches identifiers in cpp file and builds a list of their occurrences
+Searches identifiers in cpp file and builds a list of their occurrences.
+Uses my implementation of red-black tree